Options to Raise Tariff Revenue

 Rules of Thumb (based on 10%) | ||

-Sources: Committee for a Responsible Federal Budget estimates based on data from the Congressional Budget Office and U.S. Census Bureau.
+Sources: Committee for a Responsible Federal Budget estimates mainly based on data from the Congressional Budget Office (CBO) and U.S. Census Bureau.

 Notes: Numbers are rough and rounded.
-Estimates reflect the average of scenarios where lost trade is and isn’t diverted to other trading partners.
-Conventional estimates assume tariffs would reduce import levels consistent with an import elasticity of 1.7 and that roughly half the tariff revenue would be subject to income and payroll tax revenue offsets.
+Conventional estimates reflect the average of scenarios where lost trade is and isn’t diverted to other trading partners.
+Conventional estimates assume tariffs would reduce import levels consistent with elasticities derived from research and that all gained tariff revenue would be subject to income and payroll tax revenue offsets.
 For diversion estimates, diverted imports are subject to elasticities to the degree that tariffs on imports from other countries have also risen.
-Impacts on the economy are roughly created using Tax Foundation estimates as a reference, and the resulting revenue impacts assume GDP losses are due to productivity losses.
+Impacts on the economy are roughly created using CBO estimates as a reference, and the resulting revenue impacts assume GDP losses are due to productivity losses.

 * Represents very rough estimates